On this page

 Searching on a fully cancelled title will produce a list of the new titles for that parcel of land.
-This search is free, but any title searches will incur a fee.
+This search is free, but a charge applies for the title search.

 Search by plan

 Entering the plan type and plan number will return a list of all titles associated with that plan.
-This search is free, but any title searches will incur a fee.
+This search is free, but a charge applies for the title search.

 Search by crown plan

-Any plan with a prefix not included on the valid plan type list is likely to be a crown plan.
+Any plan without a prefix included on the valid plan type list is likely to be a crown plan.
 You can use this search to access water allocation titles.